Liza Jane (Vince Gill song)

 "Liza Jane" is a song co-written and recorded by American country music artist Vince Gill.
 It was released in June 1991 as the second single from the album Pocket Full of Gold.
 The song reached number 7 on the Billboard Hot Country Singles & Tracks chart.
 It was written by Gill and Reed Nielsen.

+Cover versions

+Country music singer Brad Paisley covered the song from the television special CMT Giants: Vince Gill.

 Music video

 The music video was directed by John Lloyd Miller and premiered in mid-1991.
-The video shoot was planned to take place on the grounds of the Broadway Drive-In, located in Dickson, Tennessee, but per the introduction to the music video it had been rained out.
-Instead the video was filmed inside the concession stand of the drive in theater.
+The video shoot was planned to take place on the grounds of the Broadway Drive-In theater, located in Dickson, Tennessee, but per the video’s introduction, it had been rained out.
+Instead, the video was filmed inside one of the theater’s concession stands.